zzzyyyxxxmmm/basics/microservice/zookeeper/README.md

 **Facebook Messages**
 This is a Facebook application that integrates communication channels: email, SMS, Facebook Chat, and the existing Facebook Inbox.
 It uses ZooKeeper as a controller for implementing sharding and failover, and also for service discovery.

+# Zookeeper basic

+We consequently have taken a different path with ZooKeeper.
+ZooKeeper does not ex‐ pose primitives directly.
+Instead, it exposes a file system-like API comprised of a small set of calls that enables applications to implement their own primitives.
+We typically use recipes to denote these implementations of primitives.
+Recipes include ZooKeeper operations that manipulate small data nodes, called znodes, that are organized hier‐ archically as a tree, just like in a file system.
+Figure 2-1 illustrates a znode tree.
+The root node contains four more nodes, and three of those nodes have nodes under them.
+The leaf nodes are the data.

 在ZNode改变的时候, watcher会给客户端发送通知
 # Zookeeper的工作方式
 * Zookeeper集群包含一个Leader, 多个Follower